Hang gliding 1976

 In 1976 I was a hang gliding instructor, first teaching beginners informally at my local site, then working for a hang gliding school in south Wales.
 One day teaching beginners on a low slope, we found that those who flew one particular glider (the sole example of the type that we used) kept nosing in hard shortly after launching.
 We determined the correlation with the incidents and the specific glider only gradually.
 Why did Fred Bloggs nose in just now when he was OK two minutes ago.
 And why has Joe Soap just nosed in?
 Eventually one young fellow, a student at the nearby Polytechnic of Wales, was winded so badly in a hard impact he was unable to breathe.
 He just lay on the ground curled in a ball for a minute.
 I thought we were witnessing a fatality.
 However, in a few minutes he was up and about and able to describe his experience.
 My relief was short lived.

 “Everard, take that glider up and find out what’s wrong with it.”
-The chief instructor was a former RAF pilot, glider pilot, and scuba diver.
+Mike, the chief instructor, was a former RAF pilot, glider pilot, and scuba diver.

 I launched with plenty of speed (for safety) and was settling into the short period of level flight afforded by the low grass-covered slope when the glider slowly, but unstoppably, pitched nose-down and gathered speed, in much the same way as in stall recovery, but I was nowhere near the stall.
 I ‘pushed out’ on the control bar for maximum rearward weight shift (equivalent to hauling back on the control stick in a conventional glider or airplane) and it levelled out and flew normally from then on until I landed (for a total flight time of no more than thirty seconds).

-“That glider is grounded,” said the chief instructor.
+“That glider is grounded,” said Mike.
 No explanation from me was needed; everyone saw what I did and what the glider did.

 I do not know why it behaved like that or why the fault had not been discovered earlier, or whether the problem was inherent or the result of incorrect adjustment.
 (The type had been in use for about a year by then.)